 Acid-Loving Shrubs and Trees

-- Rhododendrons.
-These Asian beauties thrive in acidic soils with a pH of 4.5-6.0.
+Rhododendrons.
+These Asian beauties thrive in acidic soils with a pH of 4.5 to 6.0.

-- Fothergillas.
-Abundant white flowers in spring and gorgeous foliage colors in fall, these shrubs enjoy pH from 5.0 to 6.0.
+Fothergilla.
+With abundant white flowers in spring and gorgeous foliage in fall, these shrubs enjoy a soil pH of 5.0 to 6.0.

-- Magnolia.
-This beautiful flowering tree prefers a pH level of 5.0 to 6.0.
+Magnolia.
+This beautiful flowering tree prefers soil with a pH level of 5.0 to 6.0.

-- Oak trees.
-Varieties differ, but all types generally do well in acidic soils.
-Willow Oak will tolerate a pH between 4.5 and 5.5.
+Oak trees.
+These prefer somewhat acidic soil.
+Willow oak will tolerate a soil pH between 4.5 and 5.5.

-- Beech.
-A rich, well-drained soil of 5 to 6.5 pH should ensure the healthy development of beech trees.
+Beech.
+A rich, well-drained soil with a pH of 5 to 6.5 should ensure the healthy development of beech trees.